Economy of Afghanistan

-The economy of Afghanistan is listed as 103rd in the world in terms of gross domestic product (GDP) based on purchasing power parity (PPP).
-With a population of nearly 40 million people, Afghanistan's GDP (PPP) stands at around $77 billion with an exchange rate of $20 billion (2020), and the GDP (PPP) per capita is about $2,000.
-Its total external debt is 1.4 billion as of 2022.
-The Afghan economy continues to improve due to the influx of expats, improvement of national infrastructure, establishment of more trade routes with neighboring and regional countries, and expansion of the nation's agriculture and mining sectors.
+The economy of Afghanistan is listed as the 124th largest in the world in terms of nominal gross domestic product (GDP), and 102nd largest in the world in terms of purchasing power parity (PPP).
+With a population of around 41 million people, Afghanistan's GDP (nominal) stands at $14.58 billion as of 2021, amounting to a GDP per capita of $363.7 (according to a World Bank report).
+Its annual exports exceed $2 billion, with agricultural, mineral and textile products accounting for 94% of total exports.
+The nation's total external debt is $1.4 billion as of 2022.

+The Afghan economy continues to improve due to the influx of expats, establishment of more trade routes with neighboring and regional countries, and expansion of the nation's agriculture, energy and mining sectors.
 The billions of dollars in assistance that came from expats and the international community saw this increase when there was more political reliability after NATO became involved in Afghanistan.
-It currently imports around $5 billion worth of goods and exports over $1.8 billion worth of legal products, mainly fresh and dried fruits.
-It is predicted that the nation's annual export will reach $2 billion in the coming year.

 Despite holding over one trillion dollars in proven untapped mineral deposits, Afghanistan remains one of the least developed countries in the world.
 Its unemployment rate is over 23% and about half of its population lives below the poverty line.
-The main factor behind all of this has been the continues war in Afghanistan, which not only deters major foreign investors and aid deliveries but also affects the health of the entire population.
+The main factor behind this has been the continuous war in the country, which deterred business investors and left much of the population fighting among each other instead of catching up with the rest of the world.
 Afghanistan has long sought foreign investment in order to improve its economy.
-After NATO's withdrawal from Afghanistan, the Biden administration in the United States decided to confiscate or withhold Afghanistan's $9.5 billion worth of assets.
+The population of Afghanistan increased by more than 50% between 2001 and 2014, while its GDP grew eightfold.
+After the U.S. withdrawal from Afghanistan and the Taliban's return to power in 2021, the Biden administration decided to confiscate or withhold $9.5 billion worth of assets from the Afghanistan Central Bank to stop the Taliban from accessing it.

-The national currency of Afghanistan is the afghani (AFN), which has an exchange rate of around 88 afghanis to 1 US dollar.
-The central bank of Afghanistan is Da Afghanistan Bank.
-A number of local banks operate in the country, including the Afghanistan International Bank, Azizi Bank, New Kabul Bank and Pashtany Bank.
-The use of foreign currencies is officially banned.
-The use of cryptocurrency is also banned by the government.
+The official currency of Afghanistan is the afghani (AFN), which has an exchange rate of around 70 afghanis to 1 United States dollar.
+The country has a central bank called Da Afghanistan Bank (DAB).
+A number of local banks also operate in the country, including the Afghanistan International Bank, Azizi Bank, New Kabul Bank and Pashtany Bank.